 Balance of Trade in Canada averaged 1172.54 CAD Million from 1971 until 2021, reaching an all time high of 8524.80 CAD Million in January of 2001 and a record low of -5575.10 CAD Million in December of 2018.
 This page provides the latest reported value for - Canada Balance of Trade - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Canada Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-Balance of Trade in Canada is expected to be -100.00 CAD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Canada to stand at 1000.00 in 12 months time.
-In the long-term, the Canada Balance of Trade is projected to trend around 200.00 CAD Million in 2022, according to our econometric models.
+Balance of Trade in Canada is expected to be 1400.00 CAD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Canada Balance of Trade is projected to trend around 200.00 CAD Million in 2023, according to our econometric models.